 Board Package Assistance

-What Are the Steps for Selling for Sale by Owner in NYC?
+What Are the Steps to Selling For Sale by Owner in NYC?

-For condo or co-op FSBO sellers in NYC, it’s also important to educate yourself about your building’s policies for sales and also request the relevant documentation which you will need to provide prospective purchasers prior to commencing the sale process.
+For condo or co-op FSBO sellers in NYC, it’s important to educate yourself about your building’s policies for resales and request the relevant documentation which you will need to provide prospective purchasers prior to commencing the sale process.

 Providing the board with advanced notice of your intent to sell